 Drainage - Septic Tanks

 If you live in a rural area and your home is not connected to mains drainage it is likely to have a septic tank.
 When working properly a septic tank provides an effective way of treating wastewater from baths, sinks and toilets.
-Review the Do's and Dont's of Septic Tanks

 The purpose of a septic tank is to treat wastewater from a house or several houses which are not connected to the mains drainage system.
 It is usually either a large rectangular box made of brick, stone or concrete or a bottle-shaped plastic tank buried underground not far from the property it serves.
 A septic tank works like a simple sewage treatment works and the treated effluent drains from the tank’s outlet pipe normally to a soakaway or in exceptional circumstances to a watercourse.